kgh1234/coner/README.md

 Solution: On the other hand, Good Features to Track demonstrated relatively higher accuracy, so it was chosen as the Ground Truth.
 Using SIFT (Scale-Invariant Feature Transform), we aimed to improve the accuracy of FAST.

+coner.py: Outputs the results of the GFTT and FAST corner detection algorithms.
+Ground_Truth.py: Exports the ground truth (GFTT) results as a CSV file. accuracy.py: Calculates and outputs the accuracy of GFTT and FAST. result.py: Displays the accuracy after applying SIFT.

 Key Results
 Initial Comparison: The initial accuracy of FAST was approximately 49%, which was significantly lower compared to Good Features to Track.
 After Applying SIFT: By applying SIFT to reduce noise and improve matching quality, the accuracy of FAST increased to 82%.